How to Claim Business on Google Maps: 5 Steps to Verify Ownership

 Verification establishes you as the legitimate owner and gives you full control over how your business appears in Google Maps and Search results.
 This control extends to your business name, address, phone number, website link, hours of operation, photos, and even the ability to respond to reviews.

-Benefits of a verified Google Maps listing for local SEO
+Benefits of a Verified Google Maps Listing for Local SEO

 From an SEO perspective, a verified listing is pure gold.
 Google’s local search algorithm gives preference to verified businesses when determining which listings to display in the coveted “Local Pack”—those three prominent business listings that appear in local search results.